alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

     their original work.
-Some say that "Once created, \[\...\] a fictional character can go on existing without its author or his or her creative acts, for it is preserved in literary works that may long outlive their author\"[Thomasson].
+Some say that "Once created, \[\...\] a fictional character can go on existing without its author or his or her creative acts, for it is preserved in literary works that may long outlive their author"[Thomasson].
 This however assumes the existence of a tangible source material, which will never exist for improvisation, as it is usually not recorded nor transcribed.

 [^5]: Note that, ironically, this complete trust and acceptance in what
-    is being said could be seen as the baseline for the "yes and\" principle of improvisation, probably its most famous one, which claims that improvisers should always accept the newly given information and build on top of it, effectively making it a trusted
+    is being said could be seen as the baseline for the "yes and" principle of improvisation, probably its most famous one, which claims that improvisers should always accept the newly given information and build on top of it, effectively making it a trusted